 When given an expression, you need to be able to write it out in words.
 God gave us instructions in words and it had to be turned into expressions and equations.
 Ezekiel was given a vision from God while he and the Israelites were exiled in Babylon.
-He saw the thrown of God and all the incomprehensible creatures that were in heaven.
+He saw the throne of God and all the incomprehensible creatures that were in Heaven.
 He then had to put that vision into words.

 - Determine Key operation words.

 - Interpret algebraic expressions and create verbal expressions.

 - Practice and create algebraic expressions.

 - Write a number in scientific notation.

+- Practice and create algebraic expressions.